ourylydibin/Banknote-Authentication/README.md

 #### Note: Making a query may take few secondes to load the data sometimes, as the server may be in hibernate state.

 ## How to use
-- In the application search bar type only products related to mobiles phones, electronics and fornitures as the website is selling those items.
+- In the application bars type type only numerical values(positive of negative values).
+If you type other than numerical values you will be getting an error.

-- Once you type the product name (e.g. sumsung ), click to submit botton and the informations about the product will get displayed in form of a table.
+- Once you type the convinient values click on the submit botton to get the result of the prediction.

 ## DEMO